clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 (or on whatever port number you wish).
 If you run the JAR file from another folder, remember to copy the `my-db.mv.db` file to that folder!
+(or else it will create a new database file in that folder)

 You could also run it like this: